TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Navigation/Index.rst

 Navigate to URL
 ===============

-Navigates to URL once selected drop-down was changed:
+Navigate to a URL once selected drop-down is changed:

 .. code-block:: html